alex-courtis/arch/README.md

 Reboot

-Everything should be ready to go... check `dmesg --human` for any oddities.
+Everything should be ready to go... check `dmesg --human` and `~/.xsession-errors` for any oddities.